 What Are the Potential Side Effects?

-PRF therapy is generally considered safe because it uses your own blood.
-However, as with any medical procedure, some side effects could occur.
-Some swelling, bruising, or redness around the injection site is common after the procedure, but this usually resolves within a few days.
 You may experience some soreness or tenderness in the area that was treated, but this is typically mild and temporary.
-As with any injection, there’s a very small risk of infection, but this is uncommon if proper hygiene and care are followed.
+As with any injection, there’s a very small risk of infection, but this is uncommon if you follow the right care and proper hygiene.

 How Long Does It Take to See Results?